TimuXDXD/Incomplete-Chinese-Character-Generation-using-CycleGAN/README.md

-# Incomplete Chinese Character Generation using CycleGAN
+# Repair the missing characters in Chinese fonts
  Fill in the defects of Chinese fonts